phuvinhbmt/order-app-server/README.md

-Prerequisite
+# Prerequisite
-Node (>=14)
+ - NodeJs
-npm
+ - npm

-Refer to Installation
+To check your machine has Nodejs and npm, refer to Installation

-How to run
+# How to run
+Inside api-backend folder, run:

-npm install
+    $ npm install
-npm start
+    $ npm start

+Terminal should output:

+    nodemon index.js
+    [nodemon] 2.0.16
+    [nodemon] to restart at any time, enter rs [nodemon] watching path(s): *.*
+    [nodemon] watching extensions: js,mjs,json
+    [nodemon] starting node index.js
-a successful running process is: Backend is listening on port localhost:3000
+    Backend is listening on port localhost:3000
+This project will then run on localhost:3000

-Installation
+# Installation
+   Check if node or npm is installed in your machine by:

-node -v
+    $ node -v
+    v14.15.15  #sample output

-npm -v
+    $ npm -v

-Modules used
-express
-axios
+    8.10.0 #sample output
+If your machine does not have node or npm, refer to this doc to install https://github.com/nvm-sh/nvm